xfiveco/css-coding-standards/README.md

 background: #fff;
 ```

-Do not use unit with 0.
+If you use 0 as a value, do not add a unit (px, em, etc.) after it.

 ```css
 /* Correct */